Thursday, August 13, 2009

 Me: Oh--lăm tuoi—haha!

-Lovely cab driver: (turns around confused) hahahahaha!!!
+Lovely cab driver: (turns around, confused) hahahahaha!!!

 Sa' tu donest'ah laof'ina de fax?

-And now.
-A guest post.
+And now: a guest post.
 From Ms. Hina Strayer:

 The most giant soft old woman with painted lips of coral and misaligned pencil drawn eyebrows just sauntered up to me.
 It was as if a Floridian shower curtain had ripped itself from a retirement home bathroom and found its way to my desk.
 She asks, in a dialect that could only be Caribbean Spanish, a long melodic question that sounded like "Sa' tu donest'ah laof'ina de fax?", followed up by an flagrantly frustrated "Oye, hablas espanol?".
 I reply amicably, "si, pero no se donde esta...", and she interrupts me by rolling her big tired-lidded eyes back into her head, just shaking it slowly back and forth.
 And waddles away without another word.